nathangrinsztajn/nathangrinsztajn.github.io/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I work on RL, LLMs, and their interactions at [Cohere](https://www.cohere.com).
-Previously, I was a research scientist at [InstaDeep](https://www.instadeep.com), where I focused on using transformers for combinatorial optimization and discrete problems.
+I work on agents at [Mistral AI](https://mistral.ai).
+Previously, I was a Member of Technical Staff at [Cohere](https://www.cohere.com), where I worked on RL for LLMs and reasoning, and before that a research scientist at [InstaDeep](https://www.instadeep.com), where I focused on transformers for combinatorial optimization and discrete problems.
 I hold a Ph.D. in reinforcement learning for combinatorial optimization from Inria/CNRS, where I was part of the SequeL/ScooL team under the supervision of [P. Preux](https://philippe-preux.github.io).